 “We lived in Dubai for eight years,” she explains.
 “But they then stopped renewing our visas.
 We either had to go back to Syria, which was so dangerous, or come to Australia.
 We applied to come here twice and we were so lucky to be accepted.
 My family – me, my husband and my seven-year-old son – are now safe here in Australia.”

 From Syria to Settlement Services International Childcare Student

 Marcel knew she wanted to work when she arrived in Australia and definitely wanted to work in an industry where she was able to contribute to the health and wellbeing of others.
 Through SSI she discovered h&h and became one of our SSI Childcare students.

 “We found out about h&h through SSI.
-I am now doing a Cert III in Early Childhood and Care.
+I am now doing a Cert III in Early Childhood Education and Care.
 I worked with children in Dubai, I taught people to learn Arabic, so I was naturally drawn to childcare.’